-Q: Can a student or military ID work in lieu of a driver’s license or passport?
+Q: Can a college or military ID work in lieu of a driver’s license or passport?

-A: Yes, a student or military ID will be acceptable as long as the institution allows it.
+A: Yes, a college or military ID will be accepted as long as the institution allows it.

 Q: Can I take my exam in a private room of a library or office?

 A: Yes, a test-taker may test in a private room of a library or office as long as they are the only person in the room.